Mizuho and the Equator Principles

 Internal Training Sessions for Employees

 Mizuho Bank conducts regular training sessions for its employees on environmental and social risk assessments and Equator Principles requirements involved in large–scale project financing.
-In fiscal years from 2018 to 2022, these training sessions were attended by more than 7,350 employees.
+During fiscal years from 2019 to 2023, these training sessions were attended by approximately 7,150 employees.

 Fiscal Year Country/Region Number of Participants